 4. Price and deposit (plus taxes if applicable)

-Clause 4 states the price that you want to offer to buy the property, the deposit amount and whether taxes (GST/QST) apply.
 Deposits are not mandatory however they can be a tool to help make your offer stand out if there are multiple buyers offering to buy the same home.
-If the buyer decides to offer a deposit, then statement is that the buyer provides a deposit in good faith, and the real estate agency or broker holds it in trust.
+If the buyer decides to offer a deposit, then the statement here is that the buyer provides a deposit in “good faith”, and the real estate agency or broker holds it in trust.

 Regarding taxes, it is worth noting that the federal and provincial governments in Canada charge taxes on new or substantially renovated properties (GST and QST respectively).
 You will input any taxes on the property at this point.
+You may be able to claim back part of these taxes after you complete the purchase via the GST/QST New Housing Rebate in Quebec.

 5. Method of payment